-US Solar Industry Soars with 75% Growth in 2023
+Report: 75% Growth in 2023

 Sectoral Breakdown

-• Utility-Scale Expansion: A substantial portion of the new solar capacity, totaling 23.7GW, was added in the utility-scale sector.
-This signifies the growing importance of large-scale solar projects in meeting energy demands.
+- Utility-Scale Expansion: A substantial portion of the new solar capacity, totaling 23.7GW, was added in the utility-scale sector.
+This signifies the growing importance of large scale solar projects in meeting energy demands.

 Solar Surpasses Wind